xamarin/xamarin-forms-samples/UserInterface/LayoutCompression/README.md

 ---
-name: Layout Compression
+name: Xamarin.Forms - Layout Compression
 description: Layout compression removes specified layouts from the visual tree in an attempt to improve page rendering performance.
-This sample demonstrates how to enable layout compression, and the benefits it can bring when combined with fast renderers on Android.
+This sample demonstrates how...
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: